-Lung Cancer Surgery in Long Beach CA
+Lung Cancer Specialist in Long Beach CA

 Lung cancer is one of the most common cancers in the world, and is the leading cause of cancer death in the United States for both men and women.
 The lungs act as sponges, absorbing and filtering out anything that can be harmful to you to provide clean oxygen for your body.
 So as you expose your lungs to more harmful substances, particles and chemicals, you may be doing excessive harm on the health of your lungs, possibly leading to lung cancer.

 Types of Lung Cancer

 Non-Small Cell is the most common type of lung cancer, but is slower growing than small cell.
 About 85% of lung cancers are non-small cell cancer.
 Some examples of non-small cell lung cancer include squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.

 Small Cell lung cancer is an aggressive cancer that looks small and oval-shaped.
 This is also called oat cell cancer.
 This type only accounts for about 10-15% of lung cancers.

 Lung Carcinoid Tumor only accounts for about 5% of all lung cancers.
 They are also known as lung neuroendocrine tumors.
 These tumors grow very slowly and rarely spread.

 The following increases your risk of getting lung cancer:

 - Exposure to asbestos

 - Having a family history of lung cancer